renz45/mandrill_mailer/README.md

 * `#default:`
   * `:from` - set the default from email address for the mailer
+  * `:from_name` - set the default from name for the mailer.
+If not set, defaults to from email address.
+Setting :from_name in the .mandrill_mail overrides the default.

 * `.mandrill_mail`
    * `:template`(required) - Template name from within Mandrill